Connectivity structure and dynamics of nonlinear recurrent neural networks: Discussion

-\textbf{Modeling functional consequences of single-neuron heterogeneity.} A central question in neuroscience is how neuronal diversity shapes collective dynamics and computation \cite{marder2006variability}. \aref{sec:het_appdx} presents a general framework that assigns each neuron a parameter vector $\bm{\theta}$ and enables study of how different forms of heterogeneity affect properties such as dimensionality. \secref{sec:heterogeneity} focuses on gain heterogeneity to model firing-rate diversity, but this framework could also incorporate more intricate cell-specific features, such as electrophysiological characteristics \citep{teeter2018generalized}, linking single-neuron heterogeneity to functional consequences for population activity.
+A central question in neuroscience is how neuronal diversity shapes collective dynamics and computation \cite{marder2006variability}. \aref{sec:het_appdx} presents a general framework that assigns each neuron a parameter vector $\bm{\theta}$ and enables the study of how different forms of heterogeneity affect properties such as dimensionality.
+Section~\ref{sec:heterogeneity} focuses on gain heterogeneity to model firing-rate diversity, but this framework could also incorporate more intricate cell-specific features, such as electrophysiological characteristics \citep{teeter2018generalized}, linking single-neuron heterogeneity to functional consequences for population activity.